 For those who aren't sure what to do, consider these things.

 Scrub your prospect List

 I'm sure you know that your prospect lists have suffered from layoffs, furloughs, and turnover.
 I've analyzed several active prospect lists to find around 10% - 15% bounce rates in the last few months.
 Usually, that number is only 1% - 2%.
 You've got to spend time verifying, researching, and updating your lists now and in the future, as more turnover is still to come.
 Now, more than ever, you need the right tools to help.
 I've used numerous databases and sources, many of which result in more time and effort than they save because the accuracy is low.
 Nothing is more frustrating than discovering Mary Smith hasn't worked at the reported company for eight months.
 Yes, that happens too many times with some resources.
 The two best resources today are Winmo and LinkedIn.
 You can read more about them here.

 Adjust to short-term thinking

 Marketers have never felt the pressure like they do now.
 Their job is on the line.
 The C-suite is exerting unprecedented demands across the organization because their jobs are on the line, too.
 Boards are growing impatient.
 Investors' money is at high risk, and it all comes down to the agency to save the day and their asses.
 That's why PPC, SEO, and digital are in such demand—short-term results.
-Ecommerce is exploding because of covid fears and because it is the fastest route to immediate sales with measurable real-time accountability.
+E-commerce is exploding because of covid fears and because it is the fastest route to immediate sales with measurable real-time accountability.

 Agencies that have adopted this mentality will be in a much better position than those that haven't.
-And agencies who can do so without abandoning brand building and lifetime customer value will win.
+And agencies that can do so without abandoning brand building and lifetime customer value will win.
 In every case, agencies must have a mindset of reducing costs while increasing results.

 Integration of digital and physical